mongock/mongock/README.md

 `runAlways` - _[optional, default: false]_ changeset will always be executed but only first execution event will be stored in dbchangelog collection

 `version` - _[optional, default: "0"]_ defines a version on which this changeset is relate to.
 E.g. "0.1" means, this changeset should be applied to schema version 0.1 of your MongoDB.
+See [Defining ChangeSet methods with versions](#defining-changeset-methods-with-versions) for more information.

 #### Defining ChangeSet methods
 Method annotated by `@ChangeSet` can have one of the following definition: